Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 Just like the rest of the world, luxury travel is changing due to the pandemic.

-According to Albanese of Element Lifestyle, ultra-wealthy clients are looking for open spaces where they can rent a private home.
+According to Albanese of Element Lifestyle, clients are looking for open spaces where they can rent a private home.

 They're also traveling more domestically.
-For example, Americans have shown increased interest in destinations like Lake Tahoe, the Hamptons, Twin Farms in Vermont, Blackberry Farm in Tennessee, and the Ranch at Rock Creek in Montana.
+For example, Americans have shown increased interest in destinations like Lake Tahoe, the Hamptons, Twin Farms in Vermont, Blackberry Farm in Tennessee and the Ranch at Rock Creek in Montana.

 Likewise, Marchant says Black Tomato's travelers are booking domestic road trips and longer, more immersive stays in remote places.